li11ianc/explaining-movie-revenue/project/project.md

 ### Making a variable for holiday releases

+this is explained in the comments but those wont show in final form so insert narrative about what we consider a holiday and why we wanted to investigate this (a lot of people go to movies around the holidays, etc)

 ### Making a variable for likely sequels

+this basically sorts for titles that inlcude “:” or end with “2” or “3” to create a list of movies that are probably part of series (not a perfect variable just an approximation). we wanted to look at this because some sequels of really good movies flop etc. but a good first movie tends to motivate people to go see the next one

 ### Making a variable for major production companies